-14.17 The USSD Report 2008 stated that the CDP was "...an opposition party founded in 1998 and subsequently declared illegal."
+14.19 As noted by Freedom House in a report published in July 2009, "Opposition groups like the China Democracy Party are suppressed, and members are imprisoned."
+[26a] The USSD Report 2008 stated that the CDP was "...an opposition party founded in 1998 and subsequently declared illegal."
 [2e] (Section 3) The same report noted further:

 "Dozens of CDP leaders, activists, and members have been arrested, detained, or confined.
 One of the CDP's founders, Qin Yongmin, who was imprisoned in 1998, remained in prison at year's end [2008], as did others connected with a 2002 open letter calling for political reform and reappraisal of the 1989 Tiananmen massacre.
-More than 30 current or former CDP members reportedly remained imprisoned or held in RTL camps, including Chen Shuqing, Zhang Lin, Sang Jiancheng, He Depu, Yang Tianshui, Wang Rongging, and Jiang Lijun."
+More than 30 current or former CDP members reportedly remained imprisoned or held in RTL camps, including Chen Shuqing, Zhang Lin, Sang Jiancheng, He Depu, Yang Tianshui, Wang Rongqing, and Jiang Lijun."
 [2e] (Section 3)